How Long Does Meth Stay In Urine? How Long Does Meth Stay in Your System? Meth Drug Test Factors, Detox & Treatment

-Most meth heads try to maintain the high by taking more of the drug.
-In some cases, people indulge in a form of binging known as a “run,” foregoing food and sleep while continuing to take the drug for up to several days.
+Most Meth heads try to hold on to their high by taking more of the drug.
+Sometimes, people indulge by binging, termed a “Meth run.”
+During a Meth run, users forego food and sleep while taking the drug for up to several days.

 - Even taking small amounts of meth can cause harmful health effects such as irritability

 - Loss of appetite, disturbed sleep patterns, or nausea

 Drug abuse of meth can lead to many damaging, long-term health risks, even when people stop taking meth, including: